Richmond, Virginia: 20th century

-By the early 20th century Richmond had an extensive network of electric streetcars, as shown here crossing the Mayo Bridge across the James River, c.
+By the early 20th century Richmond had an extensive network of electric streetcars, as shown here crossing the Mayo Bridge over the James River, c.
 1917.

 By the beginning of the 20th century, the city's population had reached 85,050 in 5 sqmi, making it the most densely populated city in the Southern United States.
 In the 1900 Census, Richmond's population was 62.1% white and 37.9% black.
-Freed slaves and their descendants created a thriving African-American business community, and the city's historic Jackson Ward became known as the "Wall Street of Black America."
+Freed slaves and their descendants created a thriving African-American business community, and the city's historic Jackson Ward became known as the "Wall Street of Black America" and the "Harlem of the South."
 In 1903, African-American businesswoman and financier Maggie L. Walker chartered St. Luke Penny Savings Bank, served as its president, and was the first black female bank president in the United States.
-Charles Thaddeus Russell was Richmond's first black architect, and he designed the bank's office.
-Today, the bank is called the Consolidated Bank and Trust Company and is the country's oldest surviving African-American bank.
-Another prominent African-American from this time was John Mitchell Jr., a newspaper editor, civil rights activist, and politician.

 In 1910, the former city of Manchester consolidated with Richmond, and in 1914 the city annexed Barton Heights, Ginter Park, and Highland Park in Henrico County.
 In May 1914, Richmond became the headquarters of the Fifth District of the Federal Reserve Bank.

 Several major performing arts venues were constructed during the 1920s, including what are now the Landmark Theatre, Byrd Theatre, and Carpenter Theatre.
 The city's first radio station, WRVA, began broadcasting in 1925.
 WTVR-TV (CBS 6), Richmond's first television station, was also the first TV station south of Washington, D.C.